-b) Learners who are Cared For, Care Experienced, Young Carers or Young Parents c) Learners In Need of Help and Protection

-Activate Learning recognises learners who are cared for or are care experienced often have additional vulnerabilities and are at a higher contextualized risk of harm.
-We also recognise the important role young carers and young parents play within their families but appreciate the additional responsibilities this can place on them.
+b) Students who are Cared For, Care Experienced, Young Carers or Young Parents vulnerabilities and are at a higher contextualized risk of harm.
+We also recognise the significant role young carers and young parents play within their families but appreciate the additional responsibilities this can place on them.